Endometriosis is a condition in which cells similar to those that line the uterus – the endometrium – grow in locations outside the uterus.

 Endometriosis and complementary and alternative medicine

-Some women find natural therapies to be helpful.
+Some women find natural therapies to be helpful in treating the symptoms of endometriosis.
 It is important that you always tell your doctor about the kinds of complementary therapies you are using (or considering) as they may affect other treatments that you might be using.

 - herbal medicine